causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask166_Spring2025_Implementing_Time_Series_Forecasting_with_TensorFlow_Probability_for_Bitcoin_Prices/docker_causify_style/README.md

 --

 - When to use which?
-	•	During development, if you only change your Python code inside a volume-mounted folder, you don’t need --build—just docker-compose restart <service> or up -d will pick up the new code.
+	•	During development, if you only change your Python code inside a volume-mounted folder, you don't need --build—just docker-compose restart <service> or up -d will pick up the new code.
 	•	If you change your Dockerfile (base image, new apt packages, etc.), use --build.
 	•	If you ever need a truly clean slate—including your DB—you can add -v to remove volumes.
 Otherwise your data in named volumes will persist across restarts.